The Pixel Scrapper Manifesto

 ln a sense, nothing the artist produces is his in any exclusive way.
 An inventor takes inventory of that which is already there.
 A discoverer uncovers that which is.—Madeleine L'Engle

-We believe in straightforward licensing that is easy to access, easy to understand, generous in intent, and—wherever possible—consistent between designers.
+We believe in straightforward licensing that is easy to access, easy to understand, and generous in intent.

-We rebel against the tradition of requiring attribution for every paper and ribbon before we will give our blessing to someone's layout.
+We rebel against the tradition of requiring attribution for every paper and ribbon before we will give our blessing to someone's digital scrapbooking layout.
 Everything we do in life requires us to build upon the work of others, and some of it will always go unattributed.
-There is a place to talk about inspiration, a place to thank mentors and point to teachers, but we do not want a world of scrapbook layouts filled with attribution citations any more than we want a world of paintings covered over by small text detailing where each artist got their paints, or who's work they were most inspired by.
-Ultimately, we are honored when people use and build upon our creations, and we believe that gratitude should not be required, but given freely when it is given at all.
+There is a place to talk about inspiration, a place to thank mentors and credit designers, but we do not want a world of scrapbook layouts filled with attribution citations any more than we want a world of paintings covered over by small text detailing where each artist got their paints, or who's work they were most inspired by.
+Ultimately, we are honored when people use and build upon our creations, and we believe that grateful attribution should not be required, but rather expected, and given freely where appropriate.

 We believe in supporting creators.